 Perhaps the most important step is to explicitly define how the team will be identified in the approach.
 In a primary care setting, the team may be more obvious in that there is a stable setting in which the same set of providers consistently work together to manage a panel of patients.
 In this context, the providers work together closely, use the same EMR, communicate on a regular basis, and may interchangeably see the same set of patients.
-Based on the episode of care, a team of providers may be more accurately described as multiple accountable entities.
-Providers each interact with a patient in some way during the episode of care; however, a providers have no consistent or meaningful contact to coordinate a patient's care, do not share EMRs, and do not even know each other.
+In contrast, a team of providers may be more accurately described as multiple accountable entities, depending on the episode of care.
+Providers each interact with a patient in some way during the episode of care; however, providers have no consistent or meaningful contact to coordinate a patient's care, do not share EMRs, and do not even know each other.
 This may be more common with episodes of care that cross settings (e.g., hospitalist to home care provider).